agracio/edge-js/README.md

 ### This library is based on https://github.com/tjanczuk/edge all credit for original work goes to Tomasz Janczuk.
 ------

-## Introduction
+## Overview

-**Edge.js allows you to run Node.js and .NET code in one process on Windows, macOS, and Linux.**
+**Edge.js allows you to run Node.js and .NET code in one process on Windows, macOS, and Linux**

 You can call .NET functions from Node.js and Node.js functions from .NET.
 Edge.js takes care of marshaling data between CLR and V8.
 Edge.js also reconciles threading models of single-threaded V8 and multi-threaded CLR.